bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 = Copyrights for resources used in this plugin =

-1. In Google Captcha plugin we used the "lib/recaptchalib.php" file.
-The Licence for this file is in the "lib/license.txt" file.
+1. In Google Captcha plugin we used the "lib/recaptchalib.php" and "lib_v2/recaptchalib.php" file.
+The Licence for this file is in the "lib/license.txt" and "lib_v2/license.txt" file.
 2. Everything else used in this plugin has been created by the Bestwebsoft team and is distributed under GPL license.

 = Features =